PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 /mines create test1
 ```

+NOTE: the command `/mines create help` is intended for creating new mines.
+If you ran `/rank autoConfigure` then the mines already exist, and instead of using `/mines create` you just need to "set" or place the mines with `/mines set area help`.

 It will default to 100% air.
 So then follow up creating the new mine with a reset to confirm everything is replaced with air.
+Mines that are precreated with `/ranks autoConfigure` already have assigned blocks.